Epsilon Andromedae

-Epsilon Andromedae, Latinized from ε Andromedae, is a star in the constellation of Andromeda.
-It can be seen with the naked eye, having an apparent visual magnitude of 4.4.
-Based upon an annual parallax shift of 21.04 mas as seen from Earth, it is located 155 light years from the Sun.
+Epsilon Andromedae is a star in the constellation of Andromeda.
+Its identifier is a Bayer designation that is Latinized from ε Andromedae, and abbreviated eps And or ε And, respectively.
+This star can be seen with the naked eye, having an apparent visual magnitude of 4.4.
+Based upon an annual parallax shift of 19.2 mas as seen from Earth, it is located approximately 169 light years from the Sun.
 The system is moving closer to the Sun with a radial velocity of −84 km/s.
 Its orbit in the Milky Way is highly eccentric, causing it to move rapidly relative to the Sun and its neighboring stars.

-Properties

 This is an evolved G-type giant star with a stellar classification of G6 III Fe−3 CH1.
 The suffix notation indicates there is a strong underabundance of iron in the spectrum, and an overabundance of cyanogen (CN). ε Andromedae is believed to be a red clump star which is fusing helium in its core.
 It has about the same mass as the Sun, but has expanded to nine times the Sun's radius.
 The star is radiating 51 times the Sun's luminosity from its enlarged photosphere at an effective temperature of 5,082 K.